Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 always know the set of shaders which must be called to render a set of objects.
-However, in a ray tracer we don't know which object a ray will hit when we trace it, and thus need the entire scene available in memory (or some proxy of it) along with a function to call for that object which can process intersections.
+However, in a ray tracer we don't know which object a ray will hit when we trace it, and thus need the entire scene available in memory (or some proxy of it) along with a function to call for each object which can process intersections with it.
-Our ray tracer needs access to all of the shaders which might be called for the scene, and a way to associate them with the geometries in the scene.
+Our ray tracer needs access to all of the shaders which might be called for the scene, and a way to associate them with the objects in the scene.
 Each of the RTX APIs implements this using the *Shader Binding Table*.
 An analogy in the rasterization pipeline is bindless rendering, where the required data (textures, buffers) is uploaded to the GPU and accessed as needed by ID at runtime in the shader.
 In some sense, our shader dispatch is now "bindless".
+The RTX execution pipeline is shown below.

 <figure>
 	<img class="img-fluid" src="/assets/img/rtx-execution-model.svg">
 	{% assign figurecount = figurecount | plus: 1 %}
 	<figcaption class="text-left"><b>Figure {{figurecount}}:</b>
     <i>The RTX API execution pipeline.
-Rays are traversed through
-     the acceleration structure and tested against primitives in the leaf nodes of the acceleration structure.
-If an intersection is found the any hit shader is called.
+     (a) Rays are traced in the ray generation shader and traversed through the acceleration structure. (b) During traversal rays are tested against primitives in the leaf nodes of the acceleration structure. (c) If an intersection is found the any hit shader is called.
 Note that for triangles the intersection shader is not needed as it is performed in hardware.
-After the traversal is complete the closest hit shader of the hit geometry is called if a hit was found, otherwise the miss shader is called.
+After the traversal is complete the closest hit shader of the hit geometry is called if a hit was found (d), otherwise the miss shader is called (e).
      These shaders then return control to the caller of TraceRay, or can make recursive trace calls.
 	</i></figcaption>
 </figure>

-The different shaders used in the ray tracing pipeline above are:
+The different shaders used in the ray tracing pipeline are:

 - Ray Generation: Called as the entry point to the ray tracer to generate the initial set of rays to be traced.